 To Move In Time

-To Move In Time is a monologue written by Tim Etchells for performer Tyrone Huggins, in which an unnamed protagonist speculates playfully and poignantly about what he’d do if he were able to travel backwards and forwards in time.
+To Move In Time is a monologue written by Tim Etchells for performer and collaborator Tyrone Huggins, in which an unnamed protagonist speculates playfully about what he’d do if he were able to travel backwards and forwards in time.

-From fantasies of changing the present via interventions in history, to obsessions with everyday events in the past, to dreaming up ways to get rich from knowledge of the future, the text is an unfolding thought process in which fantasies of impossible or extraordinary action are developed and then abandoned.
+From fantasies of changing the present, to obsessions with everyday events in the past, to dreaming up ways to get rich from knowledge of the future, the text is an unfolding compulsive thought process.

 Etchells’ script is a masterpiece of precise observation and perfectly crafted musicality, moving subtly through love, amusement, anger, frustration and joy